FRC2834/blackhawks-scouting/README.md

 ## System Requirements

 Black Hawks Scouting can work on Windows, macOS, and Linux.
+In addition, mobile devices with Android and iOS are also supported.
 The following browser versions are recommended:

 - Google Chrome 100+
 - Microsoft Edge 100+